joagre/ratatoskr/ideas/r.md

 A Satie file is identified by a `.sa` suffix and constitutes a Satie *module* named after the basename of its filename.
 Why complicate things?
-A Satie file begins with a series of import defintions, followed by a mix of `enum`, `interface`, `struct`, and `fn` (function) definitions, which can be arranged in any order.
+A module begins with a series of import definitions, followed by a mix of `enum`, `interface`, `struct`, and `fn` (function) definitions, which can be arranged in any order.

 `struct`, `enum`, and `interface` definitions are **only** permitted at the top level of a module.
 However, function definitions can be nested within other function definitions freely.

-In a Satie application, exactly one of the Satie modules must define a single exported main function.
+In an application, exactly one of the Satie modules must define a single exported main function.

 ```